-A Muslim will only be required to pay zakah if he or she has full and legal ownership of an asset.
+A Muslim will only be required to pay zakah if he or she has legal ownership of an asset.

 Assets that exceed a minimum value

-Zakah need only be paid on those assets that exceed a minimum value.
-This minimum value is calculated based on the market price of 3 oz. of gold.
-This minimum value is termed nisab.
+Zakah is to be paid on assets that exceed the market price of 3 oz. of gold.
+(Nisab)

 Completion of Haul